 Card issuing management overview

 Cross River card issuing lets you offer customers different types of debit card products.
 These products, known as instrument types, include contact-less and virtual cards.
-CR card issuing in COS uses i2c as the payment processor, with the ability to adapt to other card processors.
+CR card issuing in COS uses i2c as the payment processor, but can adapt to other card processors.

 Debit card product management